Two newly-added floppy OSes #

 Convert between Mac, Unix, and DOS/Windows EOL characters (CR, LF, CRLF) #

-Craig Stuart Sapp's flip converts ASCII files between between Mac (OS 9 and earlier), *nix (including OS X), and DOS/Windows newline formats.
+Craig Stuart Sapp's flip converts ASCII files between Mac (OS 9 and earlier), *nix (including OS X), and DOS/Windows newline formats.
 As the provided OS X binary was compiled in 10.3 for PowerPC, I've compiled a much smaller Intel binary in 10.5. 📺

 flip's source code also explains a method for converting line endings via Perl: